blockchain-lab-um/masca/packages/docs/docs/get_started.md

 #### Testing on testnet

-To test on the testnet get some test ether from a [rinkeby faucet](https://faucets.chain.link/rinkeby).
 The snap can be tested on our [Platform](https://blockchain-lab-um.github.io/course-dapp/).

 #### Running SSI Snap locally